aron-hoogeveen/ibvse/README.md

 ├─ He1.mp4
 ├─ Polo1.mp4
 ```

 The demo will print the amount of deviations found as well as where the results of the demo can be found.

 ### Terminal
-The system can be ran in terminal by calling the file prototype_main.py with the following command:
+The system can be run in terminal by calling the file prototype_main.py with the following command:

 ```
 prototype_main.py [-h] input_videos [input_videos ...] input_images [input_images ...]